StarMusa88/TopWay-Android-Headunit-ADB-Guide/README.md

 3- Next we open Termux and install android-tools >>// pkg install android-tools \\<< we then type in the command ( adb ) to see if the adb command is working.

-4- Finally to connect wirelessly to your HeadUnit we will type in the Termux Terminal ( adb connect 192.xx.xx.xx:5555 )  your HeadUnit IP address. you can find your IP address by going into settings to  >> about phone > status //and your Headunits IP address should be listed.
+4- Finally to connect wirelessly to your HeadUnit we will type in the Termux Terminal (adb devices) and you should see a pop-up screen asking you to Allow from this computer press on (Allow).

+5- To connect from your PC or Laptop using powershell enter ( adb connect 192.xx.xx.xx:5555 )  your HeadUnit IP address. you can find your IP address by going into settings to  >> about phone > status //and your Headunits IP address should be listed.

-5- Once you have established a successfull ADB connection with your headunit you can now use Universal Android Debloater from your PC or Laptop by using step 4 in the guide.
+6- Once you have established a successfull ADB connection with your headunit you can now use Universal Android Debloater from your PC or Laptop by using step 5 in the guide.

 Note: Once you Allow the connection the first time you wont need to repeat this process.